Tech Transfer is a core activity for CONNECT. It involves the capture, management, and exploitation of Intellectual Property.

-HaySaver, a Spin In formed at Trinity College Dublin, has created an Internet of Things device, which detects temperature and humidty changes in hay bales and other agricultural matter.
-It is capable of gathering information on hay quality, nutritioonal levels, over-heating and mould defects.
+HaySaver, a Spin-In formed at Trinity College Dublin, has created an Internet of Things device which detects temperature and humidity changes in hay bales and other agricultural matter.
+It is capable of gathering information on hay quality, nutritional levels, over-heating and mould defects.

-SiteSpy, a Spin In to CONNECT at Trinity College Dublin, provides Internet of Things (IoT) solutions for the environmental monitoring and logistics industries.
+SiteSpy, a Spin-In to CONNECT at Trinity College Dublin, provides Internet of Things (IoT) solutions for the environmental monitoring and logistics industries.
 It uses cutting-edge, low-power radio technology to provide data streams from remote sensors.
 SiteSpy’s core offering is the SenseNet kit: an LPWAN popup network which provides 5 battery-powered sensors that measure temperature and humidity and a cellular gateway hub.

 ThinkSmarter is a collaboration involving CONNECT and Cisco and is headed by Brendan O’Brien, formerly of Cisco.
 It is at an early phase of development.

 The commercialisation of research is a priority for CONNECT.
 The generation and licensing of IP has led to the formation of a number of Spin-Out companies.

 Founded by CONNECT Investigator at TSSG Steven Davy, LiquidEdge enables powerful, highly targeted real time and programmatic customer engagement by leveraging hidden data from WiFi, social media and other systems.

 Founded by CONNECT researchers at Trinity College Dublin, Software Radio Systems specializes in high-performance software for wireless systems.
 It provides modular, portable L1, L2 and L3 software implementations for a range of wireless technologies.
 Its software-defined radio approach targets commodity processing hardware and flexible RF front-ends to deliver cutting-edge wireless solutions.